deadcoffeecup/deadcoffeecup/README.md

 ## About Me

-I'm a passionate developer with a love for coding, coffee, and solving complex problems.
-I enjoy working on a variety of projects, from web to mobile.
-My goal is to continuously learn and improve my skills.
+I’m a passionate developer with a love for coding, coffee, and tackling complex problems.
+I enjoy working on diverse projects, from web to mobile, and I’m always eager to explore new technologies.
+My goal is to continuously learn, grow, and create efficient cross-platform solutions that make a real impact.

 ## Skills